zalyoung/gitlab-handbook/content/handbook/solutions-architects/sa-leader-shadow.md

 ## During the program

 During the program, you will:

 1. Experience a "day in the life" of an SA people leader to better gauge interest in pursuing a leadership role in the future.
-When becoming an SA Leader, you will want to think of three pilars of execution: Run the Business, Run the Team, Run yourself.
-Below some of the things you will see during your shadowing.
-Some of these activities may not always be doable and they are at discretion of the SA Leader.
 2. Gain greater exposure to GitLab's SA people leaders and their decision-making processes
 3. Work on developing the [skills required](/job-families/sales/solutions-architect/#manager-solutions-architects-responsibilities) to become an SA people leader

-Examples of activities you will be exposed to:
+Think of these three pilars of execution when you will become an SA leader: Run the Business, Run the Team, Run Yourself.
+Below some of the things you will see during your shadowing.
+Some of these activities may not always be doable due to a number of constraints, hence they will be at the SA Leader discretion.

 1. Run the business:
     a.
 Participate in 1 Geo SA deal review session with the Geo SA leaders (subject to [Designated Insiders process](https://docs.google.com/document/d/1mcBtnfGbv4jSsJUklMQYyj2052MBHe4Lf9RkE-B9yvA/edit?tab=t.0#heading=h.b3pm8ljoip1y))
     b.
 Run a data analysis review of the region to highlight patterns in the execution of the team (subject to [Designated Insiders process](https://docs.google.com/document/d/1mcBtnfGbv4jSsJUklMQYyj2052MBHe4Lf9RkE-B9yvA/edit?tab=t.0#heading=h.b3pm8ljoip1y))
     c.
 Help Prepare SA Leaders QBR Memo (subject to [Designated Insiders process](https://docs.google.com/document/d/1mcBtnfGbv4jSsJUklMQYyj2052MBHe4Lf9RkE-B9yvA/edit?tab=t.0#heading=h.b3pm8ljoip1y))
     c.
 Brainstorm and provide actionable feedback to the SA leader of your observations
-2. 3.
-Run the team:
+2. Run the team:
     a.
-Participate in a 1-2-1 (if we can find SAs who are comfortable about having someone to shadow)
+Participate in an SA 1-2-1
     b.
 Participate in a Hiring Manager and/or Panel interview
     c.
-Brainstorm and provide actionable feedback to the SA leader of your observations Run Yourself
+Brainstorm and provide actionable feedback to the SA leader of your observations
+3. Run Yourself
+As part of your IGP discussion with your manager, you might want to
     a.
-As part of your IGP discussion with your manager, you might want to consider to invest in some Leadership training internal and external to Gitlab
+Consider to invest in some Leadership training internal and external to Gitlab
     b.
-Read some of the [Suggested Reading](/job-families/sales/solutions-architect/#sa-leader-shadow)
+Read some of the [Suggested Reading](#suggested-reading)
     c.
 Build a 30-60-90 days plan for a potential manager role

 | Skill | Action |